5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/OC_Benchmarks/README.md

 In contrast to the Metal, the OpenCL performance decreased when using the "tweaked" configuration.

 ### Conclusion
-As expected, Metal is the best option when it comes to GPU base computational tasks in macOS.
-Unless I made a mistake it's kind of weird, that the "stock" configuration performs better in OpenCL than the "tweaked" setup.
+As expected, Metal is the best option when it comes to GPU-based computational tasks in macOS.
+Unless I made a mistake, it's kind of weird that the "stock" configuration performs better in OpenCL than the "tweaked" one.